-Jefferson County - Complete List of Waivers/Variances (Table 1.2-2) Ordinance Section of Ordinance Description of Waiver or Variance Date Granted
+Jefferson County - Complete List of Waivers/Variances (Table 1.2-2) Ordinance Date Granted

 - 37. The Preliminary Plat and/or Site Plan shall be sealed, signed and dated by the Engineer of Record and the Surveyor of Record, as may be applicable, in accordance with state law. - B. Plat/Plan Changes.